hidecode221b/Radia_MPW/Mathematica/readme.md

 Eample#3mpw_noc.nb represents the MPW mode without pole chamfers, and export data in text for field, field integral, and trajectories.

 Rev. 20221012
 Eample#3mpw_noc.nb exports data files to plot in the software.
-Igor procedure is uploaded for 3D magnetic vector in gizmo plot.
+Igor procedure is uploaded for a 3D magnetic vector in a gizmo plot.

 Rev. 20221018
-Eample#3mpw_noc.nb exports VTK files on geometry and magnetization field vector.
+Eample#3mpw_noc.nb exports VTK files on geometry and magnetization field vectors.

 Rev. 20221118
 Eample#3mpw_noc_pgn.nb can make the side chamfers on magnets based on the pgn instead of rtg.

+Rev. 20230815
+Eample#3mpw_noc_pgn_nos.nb can build the magnet arrays without side magnets, which enables us to set up the same width in pole and magnet.
+The misalignment of magnetization can also be set up.